Ankr-network/ankr-boinc/sgx_validator/README.md

 This a sgx application for boinc server.
 This document will focus on SGX task and and remote attestation.
 In current folder, it's a validator for sgx app, and in proteinfolding folder it's the sgx app which will be run in boinc client.
 The boinc client will report the computing result back to boinc server and sgx_validator will validate the result.
 The sgx_validator will do two validations,
-1. check the computing result sha256 hash as expected.
+1. check the computing result sha256 hash to verify if it's as expected.
 1. connect Intel ISA server to validator the computing from trusted enclave.

 Therefore, this document is assuming you already have a working boinc server, and is assuming you already knew how to configure a traditional boinc server.

 ## How to build
 To build validator,

-./run.sh
+$./run.sh

 The executible sgx_validator should be used as validator for such sgx app which is configure in config.xml.

 To build proteinfolding,

-cd proteinfolding
+$cd proteinfolding

-cmake .
+$cmake .

-make
+$make

 The executible pouw and protein.signed.so will be used in verison.xml and pouw is the main program.